smithCoders/smithCoders/README.md

-# Hi there 👋, I'm Esmael Abdlkadr!
+# Hi there 👋, I'm Esmael Abdlkadr
 ## Backend Developer | Node.js | Express.js | MongoDB
 I'm a dedicated backend developer based in Ethiopia 🇪🇹, specializing in backend technologies with a focus on the MERN stack.
 My expertise lies in crafting robust and scalable web applications, particularly in developing REST APIs.